Do Women Have an Extra Rib? (And Why the Myth Persists Anyway)

-There are a few reasons why I believed it.
+There are a few reasons why I believed this myth.

 1. I was trained to trust authority without question.